slamora/brackets-wiki/CodeMirror-v3-integration.md

 The brackets fork of CodeMirror has a bunch of changes that were _not_ integrated into the upstream branch.
 Most of the changes were dealing with inline widgets, but there were several other small features and performance improvements.

 The inline widget changes need to be re-implemented on top of the new line widget API added to CodeMirror 3.
+A first pass at this has been done in the `nj/cmv3` branch, but it has the issues noted above.

-Details  Here are notes on the other changes that were made.
+Here are notes on the other changes that were made.

 ### Functionality that does NOT need to be ported